-Rights of seller against the buyer's breach Seller can sue the buyer for the price Even though the goods are in the possession of the buyer seller can sue the buyer for damages.
+Rights of seller against the buyer's breach Seller can suethe buyer for the price Even though the goods are in the possession of the buyer seller can sue the buyer for damages.
 (Compensation)

-16.6 DIFFERENCE BETWEEN SALE & HIRE PURCHASE
+16.7 DIFFERENCE BETWEEN SALE & HIRE PURCHASE

-SALE HIRE-PURCHASE Property in the good are transferred to the buyer immediately at the time of contract.
-The property in the goods passestothehirerupon payment of the last installment.
-The position of the buyer is that of the owner of the goods The position of the hirer is that of a bailee till he pays the last installment.
-Buyer is bound to pay the price of the goods hence cannot terminate the contract.
-The hirer if he so likes, terminate the contract by returning the goods to its owner.
-The buyer can pass a good title to a bonafide purchaser from him The hirer cannot pass any title even to a bonafide purchaser.
-Sales tax is levied at the time of the contract Sales tax is not leviable until it eventually fit into a sale.
+SALE HIRE-PURCHASE Property in the goods are The property in the goods Transferred to the buyer passes to the hirer upon immediately at the time of contract. payment of the last installment.
+The position of the buyer is that of The position of the hirer is that of the owner of the goods a bailee till he pays the last installment.
+Buyer is bound to pay the price of The hirer if he so likes, terminate the goods hence cannot terminate the contract by returning the goods the contract. to its owner.
+The buyer can pass a good title to a The hirer cannot pass any title bonafide purchaser from him even to a bonafide purchaser.
+Sales tax is levied at the time of the Sales tax is not leviable until it contract eventually fit into a sale.

-16.7 KINDS OF GOODS
+16.8 KINDS OF GOODS